meditationstuff/protocol_1/index.md

 There are still "last gasps" and "just as bad as it ever was"-type experiences, through and through.

 Techniques, methods, moves, whatever you were doing will still stop working or only work once or only work intermittently, and so on.
 That's normal, through and through.
 Even when you've mostly let go of all of that, most of the time and you're sort of "just wayfinding," even if you do find yourself sort of back in the same "*place*", that doesn't necessarily, sometimes, often mean you can start once again "*doing*" the same thing you were doing when you were "there" last.
 Sometimes you can.
-And also "doing" might be non-doing, and undoing, and and so on, of course.
+And also "doing" might be non-doing, and undoing, and so on, of course.

 But more and more it's sort of like walking a one-dimensional line, a one-dimensional curve along a high dimensional surface, or something, one (non-)doing, spontaneous, full-embodied step in front of another.